 These guidelines are based on our experience in hosting scientific workshops and on the continued feedback from organizers and our scientific advisory boards.

 “Less is more”: Please remember to plan few lectures.
 Five, well chosen, per day are more than enough to satisfy the minds of the participants and to inspire creative and constructive discussions.

 A simple and successful format can be two or three talks in the morning and one or two in the late afternoon, leaving ample time in between open for different types of discussions.

 Think about ending each day with (a) highly attractive lecture(s) - this helps keeping the group together.

 Experience shows that participants are encouraged to stay till the end of the workshop if an attractive program for the final day is planned and announced early.
 This can for example be a round table/discussion/summing up of the workshop followed by (an) outstanding lecture(s).
-It often works well to ask one or more participants with good overview to put into perspective what they have learned and what the outstanding issues for the future are.
+For instance you could ask one or more participants with good overview to put into perspective what they have learnt and what the outstanding issues for the future are.